 To reap the real benefits of technology, treasurers should be thinking about an extended journey, not a day trip.
 Tom Durkin, Digital Channels Executive at Bank of America Merrill Lynch, explores the waypoints.
-See below for a summary of his recent paper, Passport to Success, which also appeared in the November 2017 edition of Banking Technology.
+See below for a summary of his paper, Passport to Success, which also appeared in the November 2017 edition of Banking Technology.

 1. THE JOURNEY STARTS